 Steve Jobs liked to find the What Else? in his business.

-In my last post, I talked about the choice companies must make between price, quality and service - how they can only choose two.
+In the past, I've talked about the choice companies must make between price, quality and service - how they can only choose two.

 I asked the readers to name products they thought excelled in all three areas, and some great responses came in.
 Here were some of my favorites: